exponential-io/android-activity-navigation-material-design/README.md

-# Android NavigationView via Material Design Support Library
+# Android Activity Navigation via NavigationView

-Learn how to use the Material Design Support Library's NavigationView to create a drawer.
+Learn how to use the Material Design Support Library's NavigationView to navigate between multiple top level activities.

 ## Copy repo